 Be aware:

 Pro tip: Walk through your home and test all GFCIs.
-A tripped one might not bein the room where power is lost.
+A tripped one might not be in the room where power is lost.
+Many times GFCI's can be located inside of bathrooms, garages, or near sinks.
+Try to reset these first.

 Once you find the tripped outlet: